 The discovery of the RNA programmable nucleases Cas9 and Cpf1 has revolutionized a researcher's ability to interrogate and understand genes.
 The impact of CRISPR genome editing technology has been universal and unescapable, bringing drug discovery to an era of whole genome knockout screens and development of translational in vitro and in vivo models of disease, as well as moving into the clinic, progressing towards transformative gene-based therapies for human diseases.

-What makes this meeting different:
+What made this meeting different:

-A focus on closing the gap between new developments in CRISPR technology and application in life sciences
+There was a focus on closing the gap between new developments in CRISPR technology and application in life sciences

 Join The CRISPR Journal Community and find out about this new publication, launching 2018.